 - Optimized Apache and server configurations to significantly improve performance.

 - Contributed to and enhanced content at Star Tribune.

 - Analysis, coding, and reporting at WNYC.

-- Designed, coded, or wrote articles on MinnPost.
+- Designed, coded, and wrote articles on MinnPost.

 - Articles written for Source (Open News) on keeping costs down on news apps, the Legislature Tracker, as well as Simple Map and Tulip.